microsoft/WindowsAppSDK/specs/PushNotifications/PushNotifications-spec.md

 **Client Registration**: Unpackaged 3rd party applications cannot register themselves as a Push target.
-The only way to get an implicit client side registration is to package the app as an MSIX Desktop Bridge or SSP which may not satisfy 3rd party requirements.
+The only way to get an implicit client side registration is to package the app as an MSIX Desktop Bridge or sparse signed packages which may not satisfy 3rd party requirements.

 **Push Channels**: All the channel APIs are dependent on the caller app having a Microsoft store provisioned identity.
 This means that Win32 and unpackaged apps that are not store distributed